dev-seachange/scorp/README.install.md

 1.)
 Create a MySQL database named "scorp" to connect to.
 	Note that the default username is root and password is blank.
 	It is suggested that you change these.
+1B.)
+Download a local copy of this repo to your computer.
+One method, if you wish to modify the code, is to first fork this repo.
+Then use a command prompt (or egit) to clone the forked repo to your local drive: git clone forked-repo-name.
+1C.)
+Then import the project into Eclipse.
+One method is File->Import->General->ProjectsFromFolderOrArchive->Next.
+Then select Directory, and choose the scorp directory.

 2.)
 Copy application.properties.Template to application.properties